bentson1187/phase_3_project/README.md

 The Tanzanian Ministry of Water tracks vital information on water wells in its country to best ensure citizens are provided with a continual source of fresh water.
 A dataset housing this crucial information can be found [HERE](https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/page/23/).

 I will be utilizing this dataset to train a classification model to accurately predict which water wells are not functional and also to gain insights into potential reasons for water well failures.
+[THIS](https://public.tableau.com/app/profile/brian8863/viz/TanzanianWaterWellImpactDashboard/Dashboard1) business insights dashboard was developed specifically for stakeholders to visually explore the dataset to gain insights.

 # Business Problem